-An ultracompact laser has been made using nanoscale semiconductor columns nanostructures, and it promises to lead to miniature lasers usable in a wide range of optoelectronic devices.
+An ultracompact laser has been made using nanoscale semiconductor columns

-A tiny laser comprising an array of nanoscale semiconductor cylinders (see image) has been made by an all-ASTAR team.
-This is the first time that lasing has been achieved in non-metallic
+A tiny laser comprising an array of nanoscale semiconductor cylinders (see image) has been made by an all-A\STAR team.
+This is the first time that lasing has been achieved in non-metallic nanostructures, and it promises to lead to miniature lasers usable in a wide range of optoelectronic devices.